Seniority-zero Linear Canonical Transformation Theory: Introduction

 The remainder of this paper is organized as follows.
-In Sec. \ref{Theory} we review the theoretical background of the method.
-Section \ref{SZ-LCT} presents the working equations, and Sec. \ref{sz-reference} explains our choice of the seniority-zero reference wave function, highlighting its lower cost for RDM evaluation.
-We then give a brief overview of spin-free operators in Sec. \ref{spinfree}.
-Section \ref{implementation} describes the details of our computational implementation.
+We begin in Sec. \ref{spinfree} with a brief overview of spin-free formalism.
+Then, we review the theoretical background of the method in Section \ref{SZ-LCT}.
+Sec. \ref{sz-reference} explains our choice of the seniority-zero reference wave function, highlighting its lower cost for RDM evaluation.
+Details on our computational implementation are given in section \ref{implementation}.
 In Sec. \ref{results} we apply the method to three molecules: \ce{H_6}, \ce{BeH2}, and \ce{BH}.
 Finally, Sec. \ref{conclusions} offers our conclusions and outlines perspectives for future work.